Rural Health Clinics (RHCs)

 How do I get certified as an RHC?

-First, determine if your clinic is eligible.
-See Are there location requirements for RHCs? for information about location requirements.
+Determine if your clinic is eligible – See Are there location requirements for RHCs? for information about location requirements.

-Part of the certification process includes completing the RHC application and CMS provider enrollment form.
-Contact your state agency responsible for RHC certification for an RHC application packet.
-The CMS 855A Medicare Enrollment Application - Institutional Providers form is available on the CMS website.
+Complete the RHC application and the Centers for Medicare & Medicaid Services (CMS) provider enrollment form – Contact your state agency responsible for RHC certification for an RHC application packet.
+The CMS-29, Verification of Clinic Data – Rural Health Clinic Program and CMS 855A Medicare Enrollment Application - Institutional Providers forms are available on the CMS website.

-One of the final steps of the certification process is to establish rates with Medicare and Medicaid.
-Each Medicare Administrative Contractor (MAC) and state Medicaid agency has its own process to establish RHC rates.
+Establish rates with Medicare and Medicaid – Each Medicare Administrative Contractor (MAC) and state Medicaid agency has its own process to establish RHC rates.
 It is important to get expert advice from someone familiar with the appropriate cost report.
-Accuracy can have significant financial impact on a year-end cost report.
+Accuracy can have a significant financial impact on a year-end cost report.

 For more detailed information about becoming an RHC, see CMS's Medicare Benefit Policy Manual – Chapter 13 – Rural Health Clinic (RHC) and Federally Qualified Health Center (FQHC) Services and the State Operations Manual: Appendix G – Guidance for Surveyors: Rural Health Clinics (RHCs).